 What is a law conversion course?
 Is it the same as the graduate diploma in law (or GDL course)?

 Recognised law conversion courses come with a variety of names.
 The two most widely used are the graduate diploma in law (GDL) and the common professional examination (CPE).
 The ‘common’ in common professional examination stems from the fact that the course is common to both future solicitors and those wanting to train as barristers.

 The law conversion course is intensive since it brings non-law graduates up to speed with law graduates in one year (two years if taken part time or as an MA).
 You’ll need a lot of drive and self-discipline to do well so consider your motivation for a career in law carefully before you apply.
-Successful completion of the course qualifies graduates for entry onto the legal practice course or LPC (for future solicitors) or Bar professional training course or BPTC (for aspiring barristers).
+Successful completion of the course qualifies graduates for entry onto the Bar course or LPC, but this may change for solicitors with the introduction of the SQE.
 Some commercial law firms sponsor their future trainee solicitors through the law conversion course and the LPC.

 The law conversion course includes an introduction to the English legal system and basic legal research skills.
 There are seven compulsory foundation subjects: